Pjmcnally/lol_app/README.md

 Use
 -----
 To use Patrick's LoL App simply enter a League of Legends summoner name into the box on the home page.
-If that player is currently playing a game you will be taken to the dashboard.
+If that player is currently playing a game you will be taken to the dashboard where game data is displayed.
+Click any player to get more detailed info.

 Built with:
 -----